Levelised cost of energy is estimated to be best in market

 How we avoid subsea power connections

 Electric connections and power take of systems in water are notorious for being fragile and expensive.

-The pressurised water is led to a turbine station on-shore for near-shore installations.
-For off-shore installations the turbine station will be placed on either a spar or a barge.
+The pressurised water is led to a turbine station and/or reverse osmosis system for desalination.
+This is placed on-shore for near-shore installations.
+For off-shore installations it will be placed on either a spar or a barge.

-A commercial system will consist of many strings all leading the pressurised water to one turbine station.
+A commercial system will consist of many strings all leading the pressurised water to one turbine/reverse osmosis station.